Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 #### `bool WaveActiveAnyTrue( bool expr )`

-Returns true if \<expr\> is true in any active lane in the current wave.
+Returns true if \<expr\> is true in any active non-helper lane in the current wave.

 #### `bool WaveActiveAllTrue( bool expr )`

-Returns true if \<expr\> is true in all active lanes in the current wave.
+Returns true if \<expr\> is true in all active non-helper lanes in the current wave.

 #### `uint4 WaveActiveBallot( bool expr )`

-Returns a uint4 containing a bitmask of the evaluation of the Boolean \<expr\> for all active lanes in the current wave.
+Returns a uint4 containing a bitmask of the evaluation of the Boolean \<expr\> for all active non-helper lanes in the current wave.
 The least-significant bit corresponds to the lane with index zero.
-The bits corresponding to inactive lanes will be zero.
+The bits corresponding to inactive or helper lanes will be zero.
 The bits that are greater than or equal to WaveGetLaneCount will be zero.

 Example:

-    // get a bitwise representation of the number of currently active lanes: uint4 waveBits = WaveBallot( true ); // convert to bits
+    // get a bitwise representation of the number of currently active non-helper lanes: uint4 waveBits = WaveBallot( true ); // convert to bits

 *Note: the number of bits set in the result of this routine may vary